 Suppose that you want to understand how much time your reps spend meeting with each account.
 Is there a relationship between spending more time and winning an account?
 Are some reps spending much more or much less time than average?
-The first step in answering your questions is to combine meeting data with account data using cogroup.
+To answer these questions, first combine meeting data with account data using cogroup.